 Healthcare reform, not NHS worship

-Smaller, smarter government
+Smaller, smarter and more local government

 Free speech, without restriction

 Fighting timid centrism on the Right